GIPA Guideline 6 - Agency Information Guides

 (g) identifies the kinds of information that are (or will be) made publicly available free of charge and those kinds for which a charge is (or will be) imposed.

-(3) The Director-General of the Department of Local Government may, in consultation with the Information Commissioner, adopt mandatory provisions for inclusion in the agency information guide of local authorities.
-The agency information guide of a local authority must include any such mandatory provision unless the Director-General otherwise approves in a particular case.
+3. The Chief Executive of the Office of Local Government may, in consultation with the Information Commissioner, adopt mandatory provisions for inclusion in the agency information guide of local authorities.
+The agency information guide of a local authority must include any such mandatory provision unless the Chief Executive otherwise approves in a particular case.

 An agency must adopt its first agency information guide within six months after the commencement of this section and must review its agency information guide and adopt a new agency information guide at intervals of not more than 12 months.
 An agency may update and amend its agency information guide at any time.